 Organizer: Lawyers Without Borders Canada; co-organizers: Due Process of Law Foundation (DPLF), TOJIL

 This event will focus on two areas: the crucial role of civil society in the realization of the rights of the victims of corruption in Latin America and the obstacles to the effective participation of victims and civil society organizations in the prosecution and sanction of corruption.

 Through this exchange, we seek to deepen the discussion around the numerous challenges impeding the integration of a human rights approach to the fight against corruption, and to promote concrete calls to action to the relevant stakeholders.

 Organizers: Center for International Human Rights (CIHR), Northwestern University Pritzker School of Law (ECOSOC NGO), USA

-Corruption impedes global health in general and the response to the COVID-19 pandemic in particular.
-This panel discussion will specifically address how to effectively anticipate and prevent corruption in the global COVID-19 vaccine rollout, from the supply chain to local access to vaccines.
+This side event discussed how corruption impedes global health in general and the response to the COVID-19 pandemic in particular.
+The panel discussion addressed specifically how to effectively anticipate and prevent corruption in the global COVID-19 vaccine rollout, from the supply chain to local access to vaccines.